RSchueder/COASTSERV_Model/README.md

 # COASTSERV_Model
 A program for nesting coastal DFM and DFMWAQ models in FES tide model output and CMEMS MERCATOR global physiochemical and biogeochemical model output.
 It includes utilities for downloading and processing the data.
-Designed as a backend for a webapp.
+Designed as a backend for a webapp. **script branch, previously master, is no longer supported.
+Old FlaskApp branch is now master as of Dec 15 2019.**

 # Prerequisites
 * see requirements.txt.

 **other requirements:**
+* a CMEMS account
+* a D-FLOW FM *.pli file
 * python must be in PATH environment variable
+* must copy your copy of the FES tide output to ~/app/coastserv/static/FES/.
+Please go to https://www.aviso.altimetry.fr/data/products/auxiliary-products/global-tide-fes/description-fes2012.html for more details

 # Webapp usage
 first clone the repo, then: